arktos65/pbr/README.md

 feature = client.Feature.find(id)
 ```

+See various code examples in the `examples` directory for more detail.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.